lucalullo/building-llm/README.md

 - Python 3
 - NumPy
+- TensorFlow
 - Jupyter Notebook or JupyterLab

 Version 1 uses only Python's standard library.
 Versions 2 and 3 use NumPy for numerical representation and model training.
-No GPU or machine-learning framework is required.
+Version 4 uses NumPy for reproducible shuffling and sampling, while TensorFlow performs the model calculations and training.
+No GPU is required.

 Clone the repository: